Take part in LFCCM 2025

 Composers are warmly invited to submit new music to the Festival’s Call for Scores project, an open submission process for new church music.
 Selected submissions will be performed at LFCCM 2025 in May next year.

-Call for Scores will open on 11 November for commercial submissions and youth submissions from composers aged 21 and younger.
+Call for Scores is open until 31 January 2025 for youth submissions from composers aged 21 and younger, and until 10 January 2025 for commercial submissions.

 About the Festival